Today's Top Gainer

 Contracts and arrangements with Related Parties:

 Your Directors draw attention of the members to Note No. 19 to the financial statement which sets out related party disclosures pursuant to Ind AS 24.
 The transactions disclosed therein are in the ordinary course of business and are at an arms length basis.
 There are no related party transactions with any person or entity belonging to promoter/ promoter group during the year under review.
 Hence, they are not required to be reported in Form No. AOC-2 in terms of section 134(3) (h) read with Section 188 of the Act and Rule 8(2) of the Companies (Accounts) Rules, 2014.

 Directors and Key Managerial Personnel:

-In accordance with the provisions of the Companies Act, 2013 ("the Act") and the Articles of Association of the Company, Shri Udaykumar Damani (DIN : 00094367), Director of the Company, retires by rotation at the ensuing Annual General Meeting and being eligible has offered himself for re-appointment.
+In accordance with the provisions of the Act and the Articles of Association of the Company, Shri Rajendra N Khona (DIN : 00245289), Director of the Company, retires by rotation at the ensuing Annual General Meeting and being eligible has offered himself for re-appointment.

 The Company has in place a Policy for performance evaluation of Independent Directors, Board, Committees and other individual Directors which includes criteria for performance evaluation of the non-executive directors and executive directors.